plus3it/netbanner-formula/README.md

   - Properly configured salt winrepo package manager, in a master or masterless configuration.
   - Package definition for Netbanner must be available in the winrepo database.
-The installer can be obtained from the link above.
+The installer can be obtained from the site(s) listed above.

 ## Available States